 - Simmer for 20-30 minutes, stirring occasionally until thickened.
 (If you like it slightly thinner, cook 20.
 For thicker, cook 30 minutes.)

 - Remove from the heat and stir in the vanilla.
-Let cool 20 minutes.
+Let cool 20 minutes before using.

-- Spoon into jars and refrigerate.
-Use 2 Tablespoons on toast or rolls.
+- Once it is completely cool, spoon into jars and refrigerate.
+Use 2 tablespoons on toast or rolls.

 Nutrition Information: